iPad 7 SIM Card Reader Replacement

 Step 38

-- Gently use the tip of a spudger, an opening tool, or even your fingernail to lift up the tiny hinged locking flap on the home button cable’s ZIF connector.
-Easy does it!
+- Grab your spudger, an opening tool, or even your fingernail to give that little hinged flap on the home button cable ZIF connector a gentle flip upwards.
+Easy peasy!

 Tools Used